NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ## hb-Resume

+This node can be used to create a resume previous state flow.
+Where you change the state of an accessory, and have it resume the previous state afterwards.
+I'm using this, in conjunction with Alexa to give the ability to turn on and off the lights in a room, but not turn any lights that were already on.
+I'm also using it with the HomeKit "I'm home" automation, to turn a group of lights for a few minutes then turn off.
+But at the same time have any lights you already had on, stay on.

 ### input

 Based on the message input payload and state of the accessory the output changes.

-For "On":true, the node just passes the message to output.
-For the first "On":false, the output is the state of the accessory from prior to the last turn on.
-For the second "On":false, the out is "On":false.
+For  `{"On":true}`, the node just passes the message to output.
+For the first `{"On":false}`, the output is the state of the accessory from prior to the last turn on.
+For the second `{"On":false}`, the out is `{"On":false}`.

 ```
 msg = {